sajjadGG/book-python/intermediate/type-annotation/package-mypyc.rst

 Development Status
 ------------------
 Mypyc is currently alpha software.
-It’s only recommended for production use cases with careful testing, and if you are willing to contribute fixes or to work around issues you will encounter.
+It's only recommended for production use cases with careful testing, and if you are willing to contribute fixes or to work around issues you will encounter.